JavierMoraga1/midterm_project/README.md

 ___
 For this midterm project I've choosen a dataset from a Kaggle competitition ([**New York City Taxi Trip Duration**](https://www.kaggle.com/competitions/nyc-taxi-trip-duration/overview)), with a subset of data specifically selected and cleaned from those originally published by the NYC Taxi and Limousine Commission (TLC).

-The goal is **predict the duration (secs) of a taxi trip from the data known at its beginning** (vendor, initial al final position, datetime, passenger_count)
+The goal is **to predict the duration (secs) of a taxi trip from the data known at its beginning** (vendor, initial al final position, datetime, passenger_count)

 To get a score in the competition, you must first built and train a model using a training dataset and then use another testing dataset to calculate and submit a set of predictions